Let Us Help!

 Nearly two out of every three Americans will need LTC assistance at some point in their lives.
 Such assistance includes basic activities of daily living (commonly referred to as “ADLs”) such as bathing, walking, dressing, and toileting.
 Long-term care is a variety of services and supports to meet health or personal care needs over an extended period of time.
-Many associate LTC with nursing homes, but most care is actually provided at home.
+Many associate LTC with nursing homes, but care is provided at home and in assisted living.

 With the potential for so much of your retirement income having to fund medical costs, what can you do?
 Depending on your age, assets, and objectives, there are things you can do to protect your assets from the raising costs of, and likelihood of needing to spend assets, on medical needs.

 There are a few ways to fund LTC: